 The assembler assumes that your assembly code is written in a file whose suffix is .asm, and that it will create a machine code file with the suffix .vmx.
-To try it, create a directory for this project, and then grab a copy of the sample program from Section 3.1:
+Consider the example starting in Section 3.1, where you obtained and examined a copy of add-two-numbers.asm.
+To assemble this source code, do the following: